shuu-wasseo/habitmap-docs/src/commands/habit.md

     - habit1
     - habit2

-$ hbmp -m habit1 habit2
+$ hbmp habit -m habit1 habit2
     you have the following habits:
     - habit2
     - habit1